SERVIR-Amazonia/suriname-training/intro-arcgis-2/03_introduction_to_arcgis_pro.md

 ## ArcGIS Pro Interface – key components
 The ArcGIS Pro user interface consists of of three main components:
-* A ribbon that includes tabs,
+* A ribbon that includes tabs
-* Groups, and
+* Groups
 * Tools or buttons
 * Views
 * Dockable panes